-Lord GEORGE ROBERTSON (Ministry of Defence, United Kingdom): There is no place in any decent civilized society for handguns of any kind.
+GEORGE ROBERTSON: There is no place in any decent civilized society for handguns of any kind.
 And let us therefore resolve that the lasting legacy of the evil that visited Dunblane on the 13th of March will be the complete outlawing of handguns so that this kind of atrocity can never, ever happen again.

 GIFFORD: Politicians can say things like that in Britain because there's no strong gun lobby.
 But there are still gun owners who are angry at the ban.
 Joe Kelly is chairman of the Sportsman's Association and a great supporter of the U.S. National Rifle Association.

-Mr. JOE KELLY (Chairman, Sportsman's Association): It was designed, you know, as a vote-catching gimmick, which is terribly sad.
+JOE KELLY: It was designed, you know, as a vote-catching gimmick, which is terribly sad.
 Instead of sitting down and looking at what is good for the people of the country and not for the political party, this is the main difference that I see, on the surface, between the United States and Britain.
 I think it - I think this was a disaster, what they've done here.